 When it comes to networking, I can’t imagine a more useful truism than the one above.

-In essence, networking is an process of community-building in which we keep people informed about our activities and interests.
+In essence, networking is an ongoing process of community-building in which we keep people informed about our activities and interests as we reciprocally learn about theirs.

 Entrepreneurial musicians who construct powerful networks win copious bookings because presenters and colleagues know their work and can count on them.